openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Presentations that match the query.

-A valid VP Query is defined as a JSON-encoded object with the following
+A valid VP Query is defined as a JSON-encoded object with the following top-level property:
-properties:

-`credentials`:
+`expect_credentials`:
 : REQUIRED.
-An object.
-Each key in the object represents one Credential Query as defined in (#credential_query).
-The key is a string that uniquely identifies the Credential Query within the VP Query.

-`rules`:
-: OPTIONAL.
-An object defining rules that specify which combinations of credentials MAY be returned by the Wallet, as defined in (#credential_rules).
-If omitted, all credentials listed in `credentials` are requested for presentation.
+An array of Credential Queries that specify the requested Verifiable Credentials, as defined in (#credential_query).

+Note: While this specification does not define additional top-level properties, future extensions MAY define additional properties that modify the behavior of the Wallet when processing the query.

 ## Credential Query {#credential_query}

 A Credential Query is an object representing a request for one specific credential.
 It contains the following properties:

+`group`:
+: REQUIRED.
+A string identifying the credential in the response, or, if multiple credentials carry the same group identifier, the group of credentials that the requested credential belongs to.

 `format`:
 : REQUIRED.
 A string that specifies the format of the requested